vrinda-sharma029/fashy/README.md

 # fashy
-fashy is my new fashion blog made with bootstrap.
+fashy is my new fashion blog made with bootstrap, html, css, javascript.
 While it's still in progress